zullum/roop-unleashed/README.md

 For Video face-swapping you also need to have ffmpeg properly installed (having it in your PATH Env).
 The windows installer tries to do this automatically.

+To enable usage of your GPU however, you need to add the commandline argument to your windows_run.bat e.g.

+> REM Please set the following commandline arguments to your prefered settings set COMMANDLINE_ARGS=--execution-provider cuda --frame-processor face_swapper face_enhancer --video-encoder libvpx-vp9

+This would set acceleration to NVIDIA Cuda, enable swapping and enhancements and use the latest video encoder.
+Please look below for an overview of possible commandline arguments.

 ### Usage

-- Run the `windows_run.bat` from the Installer.
+- Windows: run the `windows_run.bat` from the Installer.
 Edit the .bat file to add your desired commandline arguments
-- Linux `python run.py (and optional commandline arguments)`
+- Linux: `python run.py (and optional commandline arguments)`

 Additional command line arguments are given below.
 To find out what they do, check [this guide](https://github.com/s0md3v/roop/wiki/Advanced-Options).